Afghan Civil War (1989–1992): Aftermath

-Indeed, with direct American access to the mujahideen – in particular that of the envoy Peter Tomsen, whose attitude towards independent Afghans was arrogant and arguably hostile in that he deemed them dangerous extremists without direct US supervision – any segment of mujahideen unity crumbled.
-Traditionally independent mujahideen leaders, such as Yunus Khalis, Jalaluddin Haqqani, who had tried to unite the mujahideen rivals Massoud and Hekmatyar, now moved closer towards Pakistan because of their suspicion of the United States' intentions.
-(See also Haqqani network).
-Others, like Abdul Haq and Massoud, instead favoured the United States because of their tense relations with Pakistan.
+Indeed, with direct American access to the mujahideen – in particular that of the envoy Peter Tomsen, who viewed independent Afghans as dangerous extremists without direct US supervision – any segment of mujahideen unity crumbled.
+Traditionally independent mujahideen leaders, such as Mohammad Yunus Khalis, Jalaluddin Haqqani, who had tried to unite the mujahideen rivals Massoud and Hekmatyar, now moved closer towards Pakistan because of their suspicion of the U.S.' intentions.
+Others, like Haq and Massoud, instead favoured the U.S. because of their tense relations with Pakistan.
 While Abdul Haq remained hostile towards the communist government and its militias, Massoud would go on to make controversial alliances with former communist figures.
 Massoud claimed that this was an attempt to unite Afghanistan, but his enemies such as Hekmatyar attacked him for this.
-Hekmatyar's push were also supported by Pakistan, so that by 1990 there was a definite (if loose) pair of competing axes – one promoted by Pakistan and including Hekmatyar, but also other mujahidin leaders such as Khalis, Jalaluddin Haqqani and other mujahideen leaders who were unsympathetic to Hekmatyar – and the other promoted by the United States and led by Massoud, but also including other leaders such as Abdul Haq who were unsympathetic to Massoud.
+Hekmatyar's push were also supported by Pakistan, so that by 1990, there was a definite (if loose) pair of competing axes – one promoted by Pakistan and including Hekmatyar, but also other mujahidin leaders such as Khalis, Jalaluddin Haqqani and other mujahideen leaders who were unsympathetic to Hekmatyar – and the other promoted by the U.S. and led by Massoud, but also including other leaders such as Haq who were unsympathetic to Massoud.

 The government forces further proved their worth in April 1990, during an offensive against a fortified complex at Paghman.
 After a heavy bombardment and an assault that lasted until the end of June, the Afghan Army, spearheaded by Dostum's militia, was able to clear the mujahideen entrenchments.